 CONFIG_SPIRAM_CACHE_LIBNUMPARSER_IN_IRAM: affects the functions

 CONFIG_SPIRAM_CACHE_LIBSTR_IN_IRAM: affects the functions

 strtok_r, and ``strupr.

 CONFIG_SPIRAM_CACHE_LIBMISC_IN_IRAM: affects the functions

 The exact amount of IRAM saved will depend on how much C library code is actually used by the application.
-In addition to these, the following options may be used to move more of the C library code into Flash, however note that this may result in reduced performance.
-Also take care to not use corresponding C library functions from interrupts which may be called while cache is disabled (allocated with
+In addition, the following options may be used to move more of the C library code into flash, however note that this may result in reduced performance.
+Be careful not to use the C library function allocated with

-ESP_INTR_FLAG_IRAM flag), refer to IRAM-Safe Interrupt Handlers for more details.
+ESP_INTR_FLAG_IRAM flag from interrupts when cache is disabled, refer to IRAM-Safe Interrupt Handlers for more details.
 For these reasons, the functions

 strlen are always put in IRAM.